Azure/dev-spaces/advanced networking/README.md

+# Advanced Networking
 This directory contains scripts and ARM templates to deploy resources which would show how to securely debug your projects using Azure Dev Spaces in a secured virtual network.

 ## Overview
-These templates deploy a virtual network with an Azure firewall where the traffic from/to the vnet is secured/monitored by the firewall.
-The Azure Kubernetes cluster is deployed into a private virutal network in it's own subnet `aks-subnet`.
-An Azure Dev Spaces controller with `private` endpoint is created on this AKS cluster so that the endpoint is only available in the vnet where AKS is deployed.
-Further, to start debugging your projects, the arm templates deploy a windows 10 virtual machine in the subnet `vm-subnet` of the same virutal network.
+These ARM templates deploy a virtual network with an Azure firewall.
+The virtual network and Azure firewall ensure the traffic into and out of the virtual network is secured and monitored by the firewall.
+The AKS cluster is deployed into a private virutal network into the `aks-subnet`.
+An Azure Dev Spaces controller with `private` endpoint is also created on this AKS cluster and the controller's endpoint is only available in the same virtual network as the AKS cluster.
+To use Azure Dev Spaces to start debugging your projects, the ARM templates deploy a Windows 10 virtual machine in the `vm-subnet` subnet, which is also in the same virtual network as the AKS cluster.
-The routing features enabled by Dev Spaces & the endpoint of your services are only available to the resources deployed in your virtual network which ensures the security of your services & development environment.
+The Azure Dev Spaces routing capabilities as well as the endpoints of your services are only available within the virtual network.

-To learn further about configuring the endpoint types & newtork architecture of an Azure Dev Spaces controller, please look at the documentation here: https://aka.ms/azds-networking
+To learn more about the network architecture of Azure Dev Spaces and configuring its endpoint types see [Configure networking for Azure Dev Spaces in different network topologies.](https://aka.ms/azds-networking)

-## Deployment
+## Deploying the ARM template
 This folder contains following files which would help in deploying resources:
- * deploy.sh
- * devspaces-vnet-parameters.json
- * devspaces-vnet-template.json
+ * `devspaces-vnet-template.json` is the ARM template
+ * `devspaces-vnet-parameters.json` defines the parameter values for the ARM template

-The script `deploy.sh` would automate the process of deploying the resources using the arm templates.
+ * `deploy.sh` is a script you can use to automate the deployment of the ARM template

-It requires following inputs:
+When using the `deploy.sh` script to deploy the ARM template, the script prompts you for the necessary values.
+For example:
 ```
+$ ./deploy.sh
 This script will deploy resouces which will enable you to work securely in a private virtual network.
 Enter the Resource Group name:
 < Enter a resource group name >